-A is ahead of B and X, and is taking a penalty.
-B and X, both sailing proper courses, are overlapped, and B may sail above her proper course.
-B and A will make contact if B maintains her course.
-B luffs X when they are three lengths from A, and as a result B and X pass astern of A. X protests.
+A is sailing to get clear in order to take a penalty.
+B is overlapped to leeward of both A and X and subject to rule 17 for both overlaps.
+B and X are both sailing proper courses and B will make contact with A if she maintains her course.
+B luffs when she is two lengths from A and as a result B and X pass astern of A. X keeps clear of B and protests.
 What should the call be?